 According to Sankhala (2007), general methodology involves both qualitative and quantitative methods with various interactive techniques that ensure that each data set added to the credibility and significance of each other.
 This view is consistent in line with Billig et al. (2003), as he points out that the two paradigms are regarded as complementary and that many researchers are supportive in using both of them in research studies.
 Menter (2011) elaborates further that the qualitative approach needs to be codified in order to turn observation into numbers.
 The coding may comprise of the source of data, such as school or informant or a particular data source (Dwyer et al., 2012).
 Nonetheless, it is essential to understand that coding the qualitative data usually involves significant subjective judgment (Fraenkel et al., 2011).

-Paper details: Paper details:
+Paper details: Free Features: